aardappel/lobster/lobster/docs/source/command_line_usage.md

     distributing programs created in lobster is as simple as packaging up the lobster executable with a bytecode file and any data files it may use.

+-   `--to-cpp` : compiles to a .cpp file.
+Useful if you’ve created something in Lobster that could use a bit more speed, for a shipping build.
+Not recommend to be used during development.
+See [implementation](implementation.html) on how to compile the resulting code.

 -   `-w` : makes the compiler wait for commandline input before it exits.
 Useful on Windows.